Cancer immunotherapy: History

-In the 1980's, researchers at the National Cancer Institute's Center for Cancer Research (CCR) began exploring the then-heretical idea that a patient's immune system could be harnessed to fight cancer.
-These researchers included Michael Potter, Ira Pastan, and Steven Rosenberg who developed approaches including monoclonal antibody-based immunotoxins, checkpoint blockade drugs, cytokine-based therapies, and adoptive cell therapy studies.
+In the 1980s, researchers at the National Cancer Institute's Center for Cancer Research (CCR) began exploring the then-heretical idea that a patient's immune system could be harnessed to fight cancer.
+These researchers included Michael Potter, Ira Pastan, and Steven Rosenberg who developed approaches including monoclonal antibody-based immunotoxins, checkpoint inhibitors, cytokine-based therapies, and adoptive cell therapy studies.

 Types and categories

 There are several types of immunotherapy used to treat cancer: